jeremybahadirli/sgs-savings-tracker/README.md

 View your GP savings in terms of items, such as Sharks and Prayer Potions.

 ### Update v1.1:
-- In the plugin config, users may now select which items to dislpay for GP savings.
+- In the plugin config, users may now select which items to display for GP savings.
   - HP items: Karambwan, Shark, Manta Ray, Saradomin Brew
   - PP items: Prayer Potion, Super Restore, Sanfew Serum
 - Now displays total GP savings